dafrina/ezform-mui/readme.md

 ### FieldBase interface

 This interface acts as a base for all field properties.
-All form components described below (except FieldCondition) can take the following properties:
+All form components described below (except FieldList and FieldCondition) can take the following properties:

 - name: string;
 - form: FormRefObject;